Jacob-Oq/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

 - A modern computer (Although I was able to do this running Windows 7 and once on Linux | Ubuntu just to try it)
-- A Microsoft Azure account if to use a virtual machine
+- A Microsoft Azure account to use a virtual machine
 - Patience (Be sure to take your time and don't give in to frustrations.
 If something isn't working correctly double check and be sure a step didn't get skipped.
 This can take some time to get running and you may be tempted to rush things.)
 - Minimal distractions.
 Focus is key.
 - Maybe some backgorund music to help pass the time if you prefer